modmore/docs/README.md

 modmore documentation
 =====================

 This repository contains the Markdown source for the modmore documentation.
-Eventually this will live at docs.modmore.com and will be the canonical place for documentation on all modmore extras.
+The live version of this site can be found at [docs.modmore.com](https://docs.modmore.com/en/index.html).

 Contributions to this documentation are very welcome!